Zoweb/XTL/README.md

 Targets
 -------

- - Compiler has not been created yet (only specification) so no there are no targets
+ - Compiler has not been created yet (only parser) so there are not any targets.

 ### Future Targets